Buying through shared ownership

 Shared ownership properties are always leasehold.

 If you’re aged 55 or over you can buy up to 75% of your home through the Older People’s Shared Ownership (OPSO) scheme.
-Once you own 75% you won’t pay rent on the rest.
+Once you own 75% you will not pay rent on the rest.

-You can apply for a scheme called home ownership for people with a long-term disability (HOLD) if other Help to Buy scheme properties don’t meet your needs, for example you need a ground-floor property.
+You can apply for a scheme called home ownership for people with a long-term disability (HOLD) if other Help to Buy scheme properties do not meet your needs, for example you need a ground-floor property.
 With this scheme you can buy up to 25% of your home.

 If you’re disabled you can also apply for the general shared ownership scheme and own up to 75% of your home.